This page contains:

 Additional notes for residents of E.U .countries and Canada:

-- If you order from the USA, you will likely pay VAT and/or other taxes at the point of delivery--in addition to the embedded tax present in all USA products.
+- If you order from outside the USA, you will likely pay VAT and/or other taxes at the point of delivery--in addition to the embedded tax present in all USA products.
 This is not a shipping charge, though the carrier is typically the one forced to collect this.

 - We have looked into providing VAT calculations at purchase time, but doing so is not within our means.
 Plus, every country charges a different VAT and few countries apply VAT consistently.